ajarara/jarmac.org/content/starting-nix.md

 ```

 Easy, right?
-The hard part isn't that.
+The hard part isn't that, though.
 It's creating a new routing table.

 # The X-Y Problem